Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Bored and trapped in her body, too weak to speak or move and left alone with her thoughts, and her medical knowledge of exactly what was happening to her.
-“They kept giving me potassium in my IV, because it was so low.
+“They kept giving me potassium in my IV because it was so low.
 When potassium goes through your veins it burns, like there is a tourniquet around your arm.
-I would sit there and just watch it slowly dripping from a little tiny bag.
+I would sit there and just watch it slowly drip from a little tiny bag.
 I would watch it slowly drip, and then the machine would start beeping saying it was done and I would think, ‘Oh thank God it's over.’
 They would come in all happy and say, ‘We only have three more bags to go.’
 I would think, ‘You've got to be kidding me.’
 I got four bags every day for probably a week and each bag was sheer pain for an hour.
 I couldn't move, I couldn’t fight or pull the IV out, nothing.
 I couldn't talk and tell them please stop giving me that because it hurts - nothing.”

 At times DeeAnn says it all became too much to bear.
 “At one point they sat me up a little, and I saw a camera up in the corner of the room, and I kept mouthing words to the camera, ‘I know you can see me - I'm done.’
-I wanted to give them a tap out sign, but I couldn't raise my arm.
+I wanted to give them a tap-out sign, but I couldn't raise my arm.
 All I could do was raise my finger.
 I wished people would have just let me go, I don't want to live through this.”

 There were so many moments that DeeAnn felt she was close to death.
 “When I was in the ICU, I had a dream, I don't know what it was, a hallucination, I just remember being in the dark and I had a conversation with my father.
-He told me he was proud of me, and proud of my son.
+He told me he was proud of me and proud of my son.
 He was proud to call him his grandson, and that he needs to keep up with his baseball - that one day it'll pay off for him.
 That was it, I don't know how long it lasted.
 My father died in a car accident 27 years ago.
 I talked to chaplains, and they said most of the time when somebody talks to their dead relatives they are on the edge, or very very close to death.
 When I woke up it kind of dawned on me and I realized how close to death I really was.”

 Finally, as the days slogged and so many tirelessly cared for her, DeeAnn began to turn the corner.
 “Physical therapy came in, they were the first to get me to stand up.
 My physical therapist was wonderful; he’s a big goofball.
 We would slow dance at the side of the bed, march at the side of the bed, and he would help me get out of the bed and into a chair for the first time.
-I was released from that stupid bed and I got sit up and look out the window and see the world.
+I was released from that stupid bed and I got to sit up and look out the window and see the world.
 It was snowing that day; it was the best snow I've ever seen in my life.”

-Eventually DeeAnn left the hospital after 35 days and she was 35 pounds lighter from her battle with COVID.
+Eventually, DeeAnn left the hospital after 35 days and she was 35 pounds lighter from her battle with COVID.
 Again, that insider knowledge told her it wasn’t a diet plan any medical professional would endorse.
 “I kind of told myself that I knew I was never going to be the same person.
 I knew this is going to change my life - and it has.

-In our next story Deeann talks about her life now as a COVID long-hauler, how she feels about vaccines along with the COVID story she wrote that she hopes might help others.
+In our next story, Deeann talks about her life now as a COVID long-hauler, how she feels about vaccines along with the COVID story she wrote that she hopes might help others.